eliranmal/vue-cli-template-registry/README.md

 # vue-cli-template-registry

-*a solution for vue-cli custom templates hosted on enterprise repositories*
+*a solution for vue-cli custom templates hosted on private/enterprise repositories*

 [![NPM][1]][2]